 There are a few different ways you can try to remove a coffee stain from the office carpet but always be extremely careful if you do decide to clean the stain yourself, as it can be possible to permanently damage the carpet.
-If you really don’t want your boss to have a constant reminder of what you did, especially around the time pay rises are being discussed, then it is always best to seek the advice of a professional carpet cleaning company.
+If you really don’t want your boss to have a constant reminder of what you did, especially around the time pay rises are being discussed, then it is always best to seek the advice of a professional carpet cleaner in Cambridge.
 That said, if you follow these steps carefully you stand a good chance of removing the stain yourself and keeping in the bosses good books.

 The secret to removing any carpet stain caused by a spilt cup of coffee is to act fast and waste no time in dealing with the accident.

 You will need a white cloth, either highly absorbent kitchen towel or a clean white dishcloth.
 It’s important to make sure that whatever you use is white, as any other coloured cloth could transfer the dyes in it to the carpet.

 Use the selected kitchen towel or cloth to soak up the coffee that is sitting on top of the carpet pile.
 Most office carpets will have been pre-treated with stain guard so some of the coffee will just sit on top of the carpet forming a brown puddle.
 Resist the urge to rub, just lay the cloth on top of the puddle of coffee and let the cloth do all the work.

 Now it’s time to remove any liquid that has found its way into the carpet pile using a cleaning solution.